Skip to main content

 Workload Configuration

-In order to instrument google cloud run workloads the tracer will need to be utilized.
+In order to instrument Google Cloud Run workloads the Upwind Tracer will need to be utilized.

 Configuring a workload to be instrumented with the tracer requires embedding the tracer as part of the container image directly at build time.